Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Methods

-This section provides some necessary background on network concepts and the notation used throughout this paper.
-We assume that the true data generating mechanism is a contagion process spreading through a network.
-We identify a network as an independent cluster, such that outcomes within a network are correlated whereas those across networks (across clusters) are independent.
 A simple network $\mathcal{G}$ consists of set of nodes $\mathcal{N}=\{1,...,n\}$ and edges $\mathcal{E}\subseteq \mathcal{N}\times\mathcal{N}$.
-The placement of edges may be described by an $n\times n$ \emph{adjacency matrix} $\mathbf{e},$ where element $\mathbf{e}_{jj'}=\mathbf{e}_{j'j}$ has value 1 if an edge exists between nodes $j$ and $j'$ and is $0$ otherwise.
-Complete network and contagion processes are not generally observable; but even when they are not, it may nevertheless be possible to characterize certain features of networks.
-Let $\mathbf{e}_i$ represent the $n_i\times n_i$ adjacency matrix for the network in cluster $i$ consisting of $n_i$ nodes.
-The \emph{degree} of a node is the number of edges that are adjacent to it: $k_{ij}=\sum_{j'}\mathbf{e}_{ijj'}.$ Mean neighbor degree $\sum_{j'}\frac{\mathbf{e}_{ijj'}k_{ij'}}{k_{ij}}$ is the unweighted average of a node's neighbors' degrees. \emph{Degree assortativity} is a composite measure of mean neighbor degree across the entire network, defined as the Pearson correlation coefficient of degrees of adjacent nodes taken over all network edges \cite{callaway2001}, which can be calculated for a given network using a weighted and normalized sum across all degree pairs \cite{newman2002a} as $\sum_{jk}\frac{jk(e_{jk}-q_jq_k)}{\sigma^2_q}$, where $j$ and $k$ are given node degrees, $e_{jk}$ is the probability of a randomly-selected edge connecting a node with degree $j+1$ and a node with degree $k+1$ (known as \emph{excess degree}), $q_j$ (and $q_k$) is the probability mass of the excess degree distribution, and $\sigma^2_q$ is the variance of the excess degree distribution.
+The placement of edges may be described by an $n\times n$ symmetric \emph{adjacency matrix} $\mathbf{e},$ where element $\mathbf{e}_{ij}=\mathbf{e}_{ji}$ is 1 if an edge exists between nodes $i$ and $j$ and is $0$ otherwise.
+The \emph{degree} of node $i$, denoted as $k_i$, is the number of edges that are adjacent to it: $k_{i}=\sum_{j}\mathbf{e}_{ij}$.
+Mean neighbor degree of node $i$, $\sum_{j}\frac{\mathbf{e}_{ij}k_{j}}{k_{i}}$, is the unweighted average of a node's neighbors' degrees. \emph{Degree assortativity} is a composite measure of mean neighbor degree across the network, defined as the Pearson correlation coefficient of degrees of adjacent nodes taken over all network edges \citep{callaway2001}, which may be calculated as follows.
+The concept of \emph{excess degree} is often used in analytical treatment of network models; the excess degree of a node is defined as one less than the (actual) degree of the node.
+Let the marginal probability of a node having excess degree $k$ be $q_k$, and let the probability of this node connecting with a node with excess degree $k'$ be $p_{kk'}$.
+Degree assortativity can then be calculated for a given network using a sum across all degree pairs \citep{newman2002a} as $\frac{1}{{\sigma^2_q}}\sum_{kk'}kk'(p_{kk'} -q_k q_{k'})$, where $\sigma^2_q$ is the variance of the excess degree distribution for the network.
 A \emph{connected component} is a maximal subset of nodes for which a path exists between each pair of nodes.
-A \emph{path} exists between two node $j$ and $j'$ if and only if there exists a subset of edges $\mathcal{E}_{ijj'}\subseteq \mathcal{E}_i$ in the network that connect nodes $j$ and $j'$.
-The components of the network $c \in 1,...,C_i$ are assumed to be ordered from largest to smallest, and node $j$ in network $i$ is belongs to connected component $c_{ij}$.
-The largest component in the network contains $\sum_j\mathbb{I}(c_{ij}=1)$ nodes.
-The mean component size is $n_i/C_i$, and the size of the component node $j$ in network $i$ belongs to is $\sum_{j'}\mathbb{I}(c_{ij}=c_{ij'})$.
+A \emph{path} exists between two nodes $i$ and $j$ if and only if there exists a subset of edges $\mathcal{E}_{ij}\subseteq \mathcal{E}$ in the network that connect nodes $i$ and $j$.
+Let $C$ be the number of components in the network, and node $i$ belongs to the connected component with label $c_{i} \in \{1,...,C\}$, where component labels are assumed to be ordered from largest to smallest.
+The largest connected component (LCC) contains $\sum_i\mathbb{I}(c_{i}=1)$ nodes.
+The mean component size is $n/C$.